mondata-dev/wdio-screenshot-v7/README.md

-# wdio-screenshot-v5
+# wdio-screenshot-v7
 > A WebdriverIO plugin.
 Additional commands for taking screenshots with WebdriverIO.

-Working properly with WebdriverIO > 5.0.0.
-Old repository: https://github.com/zinserjan/wdio-screenshot ,
+Working properly with WebdriverIO > 7.0.0.
-this is only port for new version of WebdriverIO
+This is based on the v5 port https://github.com/mondata-dev/wdio-screenshot-v5, which in turn is based on https://github.com/zinserjan/wdio-screenshot.

 ## Browser Support
 - Firefox